Abastro/Funcy/STRUCTURE.md

 ### Mathematics

-3. A ***Relation*** is a set of pairs.
+1. A ***Relation*** is a set of pairs.

-4. A ***Function*** is a relation, where the input of every pair element is distinct.
+2. A ***Function*** is a relation, where the input of every pair element is distinct.

-5. A ***Substitution*** is a process of getting an output for certain input from a function, that is, finding output o from input i where pair (i, o) is in the function F. If it exists, the output is unique by definition of function.
+3. A ***Substitution*** is a process of getting an output for certain input from a function, that is, finding output o from input i where pair (i, o) is in the function F. If it exists, the output is unique by definition of function.
 The output is represented as f(i).

+4. ***Domain-Codomain*** is an operation which for a pair (I, O) gives a set of functions, where each element F is a function where set of all inputs comprises I, and all outputs are in O.

-6. A relation F ***applies*** another relation G when for every input i of G, any pair (i, o) in F is also in G. This relation is transitive.
+5. A relation F ***applies*** another relation G when for every input i of G, any pair (i, o) in F is also in G. This relation is transitive.

     * *Application* of a relation F is a set of all relations which applies F.